The Essential Guide To Top Bar Hives

 Top bar hives are a popular type of hive around the world.
 Although they’re not as common as Langstroths in North America, they have some big advantages.

-People with restricted mobility will appreciate how easy a top bar hive is to operate.
+People with restricted mobility will appreciate how easily a top bar hive operates.
 Lifting comb-laden bars without bending over is much easier than moving a Langstroth deep.

-A non-modular design means there is no ability to expand a top bar hive.
-That means it’ll produce less honey per hive than a Langstroth or Warre will.
+A non-modular design means no ability to expand.
+That means top bar hives produce less honey per hive than a Langstroth or Warre.

-If you’re new to beekeeping, it’s nice to have plenty of support from experienced beekeepers.
-While there is a lot of introductory information on top bar hives, more specific queries aren’t covered as well.
-You may also struggle to find someone local that can help get started.
+If you’re new to beekeeping, support from experienced beekeepers is useful.
+While there is a lot of introductory information on top bar hives, more specific queries aren’t covered either.
+You may also need help finding someone local who can help get started.

 Image credit: Goldstar Honeybees